pluto2011/portfolio_website/README.md

 - **Portfolio Gallery:** Showcase of my best graphic design.
 - **About Me:** Section with a brief introduction and background information.
 - **Contact Section** Simple form to allow visitors to get in touch with me.
-- **Smooth Animations:** Modern CSS animations to enhance user experience.
+- **Smooth Animations:** Modern CSS and JavaScript animations to enhance user experience.

 ## Demo